 - Employers should have a process in place to report specific accidents, injuries, diseases and dangerous occurrences to the appropriate authorities; and maintain records of accidents and injuries as appropriate.

-If you are a growing business, you need to think about these issues.
+If you are a growing business, small or start-up, you need to think about these issues.
 If you would like any assistance, or simply want to learn more – Get in touch.
 You can contact us via our online form, or by phone on: 0330 400 5490